 You might already be aware that to the Japanese, trains are sometimes more than just vehicles that carry you from A to B. Unlike most countries in the world, Japan’s Sightseeing Trains don’t just run between the tourist attractions in the rural areas.
 They operate on normal train tracks between cities and prefectures, and compared to ordinary trains, they are splendidly decorated with the color themes and local specialties of the regions they run past.
 Light meals and desserts are served on this type of train too!

-Remaining unknown to many, one sightseeing train runs between Karuizawa and Nagano Station.
-Operating by Shinano Railway, the train named Rokumon allows you to adore the prefecture’s stunning natural scenery in a stylish manner!
-While you can certainly take the bullet train to get to Karuizawa from Nagano Station or vice versa, taking the sightseeing train will definitely make this train trip more memorable!
+Remaining unknown to many, one sightseeing train runs from Nagano Station to Karuizawa Station and vice versa.
+Operated by Shinano Railway, the train named Rokumon allows you to adore the prefecture’s stunning natural scenery in a stylish manner!
+While you can certainly take the bullet train to get from Karuizawa to Nagano Station, taking the sightseeing train will definitely make this train trip more memorable!
 And interestingly, Rokumon makes longer stops at stations with designated tourist spots!

 Sightseeing Train Rokumon’s Little Profile